-We collaborated closely with StreetDoctors to create a campaign with a simple powerful message that would show young people what to do when someone is bleeding.
-Calling an ambulance, making sure you are safe and then applying pressure to the wound are the most important things to do to keep someone who has been stabbed alive.
-The simple action of applying pressure can be lifesaving and we want to empower young people to help reduce casualties caused by street violence.
+We collaborated closely with StreetDoctors to create a powerful campaign that shows you what to do if you find someone bleeding.
+It strategically focuses on the most important parts of StreetDoctors’ training – calling an ambulance, making sure you are safe and then applying pressure to the wound.
+These simple actions can be lifesaving and knowing them can help reduce casualties caused by street violence.

 Integral to this campaign was ensuring there were opportunities for young people with lived experience of youth violence to be involved at every stage of production.
 Early on, we attended multiple training sessions run by StreetDoctors and discussed individual experiences of the wider issues with 13-24 year olds.
 StreetDoctors also consulted with young people about the script and final edits of the film.

 The cast was carefully selected from theatre schemes for young people with lived experience of youth violence.
 The film’s main character (Sam) was played by Finn Kebbe, who trained with inclusive theatre company Chickenshed, while Unique Spencer (Tina) trained at Generation Arts and recently appeared in Netflix’s hit show Top Boy.
 In addition Nadine-Rose Johnson, who plays the paramedic at the end of the film, had been trained by StreetDoctors and completed their Stepwise programme to co-deliver sessions throughout 2019.